- About Us

 - Give to CSE

-Student Chapter of the Association for Computing Machinery (ACM) is organized and will be operated exclusively for educational and scientific purposes to promote the following:
+University of North Texas ACM Student Chapter is organized and will be operated exclusively for educational and scientific purposes to promote the following:

 Student Chapter of the Association for Computing Machinery’s Women in Computing supports, celebrates, and advocates internationally for the full engagement of women in all aspects of the computing field, providing a wide range of programs and services to ACM members and working in the larger community to advance the contributions of technical women.